MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUserPhoto.md

 ## SYNOPSIS
 Get the specified profilePhoto or its metadata (profilePhoto properties).
-The supported sizes of HD photos on Microsoft 365 are as follows: 48x48, 64x64, 96x96, 120x120, 240x240,360x360, 432x432, 504x504, and 648x648.
+The supported sizes of HD photos on Microsoft 365 are as follows: 48x48, 64x64, 96x96, 120x120, 240x240,\n360x360, 432x432, 504x504, and 648x648.
 Photos can be any dimension if they are stored in Azure Active Directory.
-You can get the metadata of the largest available photo, or specify a size to get the metadata for that photo size.If the size you request is not available, you can still get a smaller size that the user has uploaded and made available.For example, if the user uploads a photo that is 504x504 pixels, all but the 648x648 size of photo will be available for download.
+You can get the metadata of the largest available photo, or specify a size to get the metadata for that photo size.\nIf the size you request is not available, you can still get a smaller size that the user has uploaded and made available.\nFor example, if the user uploads a photo that is 504x504 pixels, all but the 648x648 size of photo will be available for download.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserPhoto](/powershell/module/Microsoft.Graph.Beta.Users/Get-MgBetaUserPhoto?view=graph-powershell-beta)
+This API is available in the following national cloud deployments.

 ## SYNTAX